 Matthew W. Allen

-In November of 2018, Matt advanced to a runoff as a candidate for Hinds County Circuit Court Judge, garnering 46.30% of the vote as a first-time political candidate against a long-time state legislator.
-He is passionate about criminal justice reform and is studying towards a PhD in Criminal Justice.
-He clerked for the Honorable William H. Barbour Jr. of the United States District Court for the Southern District of Mississippi from 2004 to 2005.
+In November of 2018, Matt advanced to a runoff as a candidate for Hinds County Circuit Court Judge, garnering 46.30% of the vote as a first-time political candidate.

-Matt is an avid runner and has run in numerous marathons and half-marathons in destinations around the country and even in Canada.
-He and his wife, Megan, are members of St. Andrew’s Episcopal Cathedral and are proud parents of a daughter, Hartley, and son, Thatcher.
+He is an avid runner and has run in numerous marathons and half-marathons in destinations around the country and even in Canada.
+He and his wife, Megan, are members of St. Andrew’s Episcopal Cathedral where he serves on the Vestry.
+They are the proud parents of a daughter, Hartley, and son, Thatcher.

 - J.D., The University of Texas School of Law, 2004 (National Moot Court Team)